jamestingedwards/a-day-in-the-life/roman-numerals.md

 ###Release 0 : Old-school Roman numerals

+We've already got the skeleton code sorted for you.
+Check out either roman-numeral.rb or roman-numeral.cs to make a start.
+Check out a new branch and then be sure to submit your solution via a pull request.

 In the early days of Roman numerals, the Roman's didn't bother with any of this new-fangled subtraction 'IX' nonsense.
 No sir, it was straight addition, biggest to littlest–so 9 was written 'VIIII' and so on.

 Write a method `to_roman` that when passed an integer between 1 and 3000 returns a string containing the proper old-school Roman numeral.